Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 # _G
 The Global Variable `_G` is special type of table dictionary that holds the global environment.
 This allows you to insert variables and functions across all of your Lua scripts.

-But unfortunately doesn't work why? idk, the only thing its used for getting multiple global variables from a loop and modify the values easily.
+But unfortunately doesn't work why? idk, there are alternatives to Global Variable `_G` such as `setVar()` and `setOnLuas()` functions.
+The only thing its used for getting multiple global variables from a loop and modify the values easily.

 Example:
 ```lua